alessandrofuda/python-experiments/README.md

 ### Python3 and ML experiments

+#### Glossary
 Likelihood = probability
 supervised learning = we have already data/values (input/output) to train the model with `train_test_split` method samples, sampling = campioni, campionamento
+LLM = is a Language Model like, for example: GPT-3.5 by OpenAI (..there are much others LLM (ex.
+PaLM 2 by Google/Bard), also open source (LLaMA, BLOOM, Bert,...))
+LangChain framework (for python) = stay between client and LLM/Vector DB.
+It's like a proxy before LLM.
+There are others too, like 4 ex: Llamaindex.

 ML Process: